remolinmg/remolinmg/README.md

 </div>

-### <div align="center">I am an IT graduate that specializes in UI/UX and Front-end Web Development.
-I am decently proficient in using Figma to create wireframes, UI and prototypes, and I mostly use MERN stack for Web Development. </div>
+### <div align="center">I am an IT fresh-grad under the program of BS Information Technology with Specialization in Mobile and Web Application.
+My skills revolve around web designing and web development.
+I am decently proficient in creating wireframes, storyboard, and prototypes using Figma for web designing, and I am experienced in different stacks and technologies in web development such as MERN stack, NextJs, and WordPress Elementor. </div>

 <br/>